BHRC Drafting Committee

 Navid Pourghazi is a barrister at Cloisters.
 He has a busy and broad-based practice, with a focus on employment, discrimination and personal injury law.
 He also has a background working on International Public Law matters.
 Prior to joining the bar, Navid worked as a Consultant to the United Nations in the Middle East, and assisted an FCO-funded delegation of senior British lawyers to investigate the treatment of children in military court systems.

-Aimee Riese commences her pupillage at 6KBW College Hill in October 2016, having been Called to the Bar in July 2016.
+Aimee Riese is a barrister at Red Lion Chambers practising in crime and public law.
 She has an LLM in Human Rights Law from UCL and a BSc in International Relations and History from the LSE.
 She has experience working with human rights organisations both in the UK and internationally.